 The First Person Shooter is one of the most prominent video game genres, and there are numerous eSports events dedicated to FPS games.
 Perhaps the most popular FPS of these is Counter-Strike: Global Offensive, but there are other very successful shooters, including the Call of Duty and Battlefield franchises.

-Due to their popularity as online multiplayer games, FPS (first-person shooter) players will need good FPS (frames per second) to stay competitive.
+Due to their popularity as online multiplayer games, FPS (first-person shooter) players will require fine FPS (frames per second) to stay competitive.

 Frames per second (or frame rate) is the measurement of how many images a GPU can produce in one second.
 The more frames that are shown, the smoother the movement and the more enjoyable your gaming experience.

 There is a reason why competitive gamers want to play on monitors with high refresh rates with the best available graphics cards.
 Playing an online shooter at 200 FPS will grant you a significant advantage over a similarly skilled gamer playing at 60 FPS.

 Even without these advantages, most players want a higher FPS to enjoy their gaming experience to the fullest.
 If the images are high quality but aren’t produced at a fast, consistent framerate, games will be far less visually appealing and less enjoyable to play.
 In 2023, the usual target for FPS is 60.
 This number used to be 30 and, with the constant advancement of technology, it’s safe to assume it will only continue to trend higher.